A guide to airline credit cards

-Pros: The sign-up bonus is also startlingly good: Earn 40,000 points after you spend $1,000 on purchases in the first three months plus 3 points per every $1 spent on dining for the first year.
-(Southwest points are worth 1.5 cents each*.)
+Pros: The sign-up bonus is also good: Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.
+Southwest points are worth 1.5 cents each*.
 You also get two free checked bags for every cardholder.

-Cons: Unlike some airline credit cards, you only earn bonus points on Southwest purchases (and dining purchases for the first year).
-Plus, Southwest doesn’t have airline partners, so the only rewards flights you can book are with Southwest.
+Cons: Southwest doesn’t have airline partners, so the only rewards flights you can book are with Southwest.

 Who should apply?
 Frequent Southwest flyers can earn Rapids Rewards points at a faster clip with the least expensive card in the carrier’s line-up.
 (Learn how to decide which Southwest credit card is right for you.)